smikhalevski/doubter/README.md

 ## `lazy`

-To showcase how to define a recursive shape, let's create a shape that validates JSON:
+With `lazy` you can declare recursive shapes.
+To showcase how to use it, let's create a shape that validates JSON data:

 ```ts
 type Json =